 A Comprehensive subject-author guide to music periodical literature.
 This resource indexes international music periodicals for topics concerned with every aspect of the classical and popular world of music, including book reviews, recording reviews, first performances, and obituaries.

-the world's largest multi-label database of Classical music recordings for listening and learning in libraries.
-The growing collection of 142,000-plus tracks includes recordings of music written from Gregorian Chant to the present, including many contemporary composers.
+Large multi-label database of classical music recordings for listening and learning in libraries.
+The growing collection of 142,000+ tracks includes recordings of music written from Gregorian chant to many contemporary composers.
 Repertoire ranges from vocal and choral music, to chamber, orchestral, solo instrumental, and opera.

 Targeted to be the most comprehensive database of classical scores, representing the major composers output, spanning all genres and time periods from the Western classical canon.